Itō, Shizuoka: Government

 Itō has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 20 members.
 The city contributes one member to the Shizuoka Prefectural Assembly.

 Economy

-Itō is one of the well known hot spring resort towns near the greater Tokyo metropolis, and tourism is the mainstay of the economy.
+Itō is one of the well known hot spring resort towns near the greater Tokyo metropolis, thus tourism is the mainstay of the economy.
 Commercial fishing and the production of stockfish form a secondary economy.
+Itō has a fishing commercial harbour as well as the popular Michi no Eki Itō Marine Town rest area with a yacht harbour, along the coast along Road 135.

 Education

 Itō has ten public elementary schools and five public middle schools operated by the city government and two public high schools operated by the Shizuoka Prefectural Board of Education.
 In addition, the prefecture also operates one special education school for the disabled.